vtexdocs/help-center-content/docs/announcements/en/new-ui-for-the-admins-user-management-dashboard.md

 author: 4ubliktPJIsvyl1hq91RdK
 slug: new-ui-for-the-admins-user-management-dashboard
 legacySlug: new-ui-for-the-admins-user-management-dashboard
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The new UI has a modern design and includes new features
+announcementSynopsisEN: 'The new UI has a modern design and includes new features'
 ---

 ## What has changed?